railwayapp/docs/src/docs/guides/laravel.md

 Please follow these steps to get started:

-1. Create three bash scripts in the root directory of your Laravel app directory: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.
+1. Create three bash scripts in the root directory of your Laravel app: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.

     These scripts will contain the commands needed to deploy and run the app, worker, and cron services for your Laravel app on Railway.